top of page

 Mar 274 min read

+What is the Saphir Odoriko?
 The next destination in my Japan adventure is the Izu Peninsula, but the adventure started before I set foot in the Shizuoka prefecture.
 Instead, it began in Tokyo when I boarded the Saphir Odoriko, one of Japan's high speed, luxury trains.
 If you are traveling in Japan, a ride on one of these premium trains is a must.
-For between $35 - $60, about the same as many sub par Uber rides, you will sit in an extremely comfortable seat, enjoying the scenery as you whiz through g
+For between $35 - $60, about the same as many sub par Uber rides, you will sit in an extremely comfortable seat, enjoying the sc

 The Anonymous Hungry Hippopotamus